Introduction to phonetic transcription

 In this system, transcriptions are shorter, but the reader has to know that, in American English,

 r.
-This system is used e.g. in the Collins COBUILD Advanced Learner’s English Dictionary and on Antimoon.
+This system is used e.g. in the Collins COBUILD Advanced Learner’s English Dictionary and in many places on Antimoon.